-Impact Management Actions Implementation n Monitoring Responsible person Method of implementation Timeframe for implementation Responsible Fr requency Evidence of compliance The Contractor must keep noise level within acceptable limits, Restrict the use of sound amplification equipment for communication and emergency only; All vehicles and machinery must be fitted with appropriate silencing technology and must be properly maintained; Any complaints received by the Contractor regarding noise must be recorded and communicated.
+Impact Management Actions Implementation n Monitoring c Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance The Contractor must keep noise level within acceptable limits, Restrict the use of sound amplification equipment for communication and emergency only; All vehicles and machinery must be fitted with appropriate silencing technology and must be properly maintained; Any complaints received by the Contractor regarding noise must be recorded and communicated.
 Where possible or applicable, provide transport to and from the site on a daily basis for construction workers; Develop a Code of Conduct for the construction phase in terms of behaviour of construction staff.
 Operating hours as determined by the environmental authorisation are adhered to during the development phase.
 Where not defined, it must be ensured that development activities must still meet the impact management outcome related to noise management.
-Where possible only undertake construction activities during the day.
-If night-time activities are required, do not operate closer than 500 m from any sensitive receptors.
-Communication channels should be established to ensure prior notice to the sensitive receptor if work is to take place close to them (especially if work is to take place within 500 m from them at night).
-Information that should be provided to potentially sensitive receptor(s) includes: Proposed working dates, the Duration of construction DPM/DSS Da Daily Complaints register and notification proofs.